-With casuals, employers not not need to give notice of termination like they do for permanent employees which can mean sometimes up to 3 months notice or more.
+With casuals, employers do not need to give notice of termination like they do for permanent employees which can mean sometimes up to 3 months notice or more.

-He was dismissed with one hour’s notice, in line with his contract and consistant with a casual employment relationship.
+He was dismissed with one hour’s notice, in line with his contract and consistent with a casual employment relationship.

 He disputed the dismissal saying that he was entitled to annual leave and personal leave.The Court looked at the relationship and held that it was not a casual relationship and that he had a reasonable expectation of ongoing work.

 But the kicker for the employer was that they failed in an argument that any payment for annual leave should be offset by the casual loading paid.Therefore the employee continued to be paid $40 per hour and could get his annual leave.

 This was an expensive mistake for the employer and one that other employers should ensure does not happen to them.